What are the potential impacts if an initiative to remove Parker sales tax on groceries is approved?

 What is the Town of Parker doing to improve traffic congestion?

 Parker has comprehensive transportation network improvement plans in place.
 Since road projects can be very expensive, the Town must build them over time as funding allows.
-You can read more about our current capital improvement plans here.
+You can read more about our current capital improvement plans on the Capital Improvement Project Update webpage.

 I don’t have time to attend Town meetings.
 How can I find out what’s on the agenda and what happens at the meetings?

 The Town knows our residents are busy, so we offer a wide variety of ways for our community to be informed about what is happening in Parker.
-Planning Commission and Town Council meeting agendas are available on the Town website at www.ParkerOnline.org/Agendas and meetings are live streamed on the Town’s Facebook page, as well as available on the Town’s YouTube channel following the meeting.
-The Town also puts out a Town Council meeting recap on social media, Nextdoor and the Town website following each meeting.
+Planning Commission and Town Council meeting agendas are available on the Town website at ParkerCO.gov/Agendas and regular Town Council and Planning Commission meetings are live streamed on the Town’s YouTube channel.